johnnymast/redbox-distance/README.md

 ### Installing via Composer

-Use the composer command to install this package [Composer](http://getcomposer.org).
+Use the [composer](http://getcomposer.org) command to install this package.

 Run the Composer command to install the latest stable version of CalculateDistance: